The Double Refuge

 🍷

 In The Double Refuge I suggest bringing together doubt & belief in a way that allows a free flow from one to the other.
-I suggest an open theism in which one can believe in any religious or mythic idea and yet also remain open to other ideas.
-I suggest that this open theism goes well with open agnosticism, which uses doubt not for its own sake, but as an avenue to all ideas and experiences.
+I argue for an open theism in which one can believe in any religious or mythic idea and yet also remain open to other ideas.
+I also argue that open theism goes well with open agnosticism, which uses doubt not as a way to negate or deny, but as a way to explore all ideas and experiences.
 In this form of agnosticism, doubt also doubts itself, leaving us free to believe.
 Shelley gets close to this paradox in his poem, “Mont Blanc” (1816):

 The wilderness has a mysterious tongue